 5. Get moving.
-Movement will help to eliminate the chemicals that are creating the feeling of panic.
-If you're in a place that makes jazzercising impractical, roll your head, wrists and ankles.
+Movement will help to eliminate the chemicals that are creating a feeling of panic.
+If you’re in a place that makes jazzercise impractical, roll your head, wrists, and ankles.
 You could also do a few rounds on the company stairwell.
 Everyone else is using the elevator anyway.

 6. Warm your hands.
 Have you ever noticed that your hands get cold when you’re stressed?
 Warming your hands can help reverse the biochemical storm happening in your body during a panic attack.
 Run warm water over your hands or hold a cup of warm coffee in your hands.